Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Stellar ages

-To investigate this discrepancy further we show in Figure~\ref{fig:SFH} the average \ac{sfh} of quiescent and star-forming galaxies in the three simulations, that we obtain by averaging the fraction of formed mass in an interval of look-back time $\tlb$ for all galaxies.
-It can be seen that most of the star formation in the quiescent population happens at $\tlb>\SI{0.5}{Gyr}$, reflecting the relatively old ages.
+To investigate this discrepancy further we show in Figure~\ref{fig:SFH} the average \ac{sfh} of quiescent and star-forming galaxies in the studied simulations, that we obtain by averaging the fraction of formed mass in an interval of look-back time $\tlb$ for all galaxies.
+It can be seen that most of the star formation in the quiescent population happens at $\tlb>\SI{0.5}{Gyr}$, reflecting the relatively old ages retrieved in all simulations considered in this work.
 To estimate the $t_{50}$ of the observed galaxies from spectro-photometric modeling, \cite{DEugenio_2020_paper} marginalize over a set of constant, truncated constant, exponentially declining and delayed exponentially declining \acp{sfh}.
 The average onset of star formation estimated in \cite{DEugenio_2020_paper} occurs much later than in the simulations (only $\approx\SI{0.6}{Gyr}$ before observation epoch, see Figure~\ref{fig:SFH}).
 To more specifically compare \acp{sfh} of quiescent galaxies we also show in Figure~\ref{fig:SFH} the average \ac{sfh} of simulated quiescent galaxies in different age bins.
-Generally, in all three simulations the maximum of star formation in quiescent galaxies is reached at larger lookback times than in star-forming galaxies.
+Generally, in all simulations the maximum of star formation in quiescent galaxies is reached at larger lookback times than in star-forming galaxies.
 In the TNG simulations about $\SI{8}{percent}$ of the galaxies have $t_{50}\leq \SI{0.5}{Gyr}$, $\SI{80}{percent}$ have $0.5<t_{50}\leq\SI{1.0}{Gyr}$, the remaining galaxies are older.
 On average their star-formation rate peaks $\approx 0.3$, $0.7$ and $\SI{1.1}{Gyr}$ before observation epoch, respectively.
 Except for galaxies in the oldest age bin, \SI{50}{percent} of the total stellar mass of the galaxies is already formed before the peak of star formation.
 Quiescent galaxies in \mthree\ are on average older (see Figure~\ref{fig:age_distribution}), with all quiescent galaxies being older than $\SI{0.5}{Gyr}$ and about $\SI{60}{percent}$ older than $\SI{1}{Gyr}$.
-In this respect, we note that the $t_{50}$ estimated from spectro-photometric fitting, being estimated from galaxy light, is anyway preferentially biased towards younger stellar populations, and especially so for complex \acp{sfh} with a significant fraction of stellar mass formed at early times but with a significant recent burst, which are often not properly accounted for by the adopted \ac{sfh} libraries.
-As a limiting case we therefore also show in Figure~\ref{fig:age_distribution} observed H band light-weighted ages ($\approx\SI{4300}{\angstrom}$ restframe).
-Although we stress that ages estimated as $t_{50}$ from spectro-photometric modeling \citep[e.g.,][]{DEugenio_2020_paper} formally aim at estimating mass-weighted ages, we consider here light-weighted ages as a limiting case where the impact of the recent \ac{sfh} on the age estimate is strongest.
-The resulting ages are younger with a median of $\approx\SI{0.6}{Gyr}$ for quiescent and $\SI{0.3}{Gyr}$ for star-forming galaxies in all simulations.
-Therefore, although at face value there is a discrepancy in the ages of quiescent galaxies in observed samples and in simulations, a quantitative estimate of the actual significance of this discrepancy is limited by potential observational biases (in sample selection as well as in the estimation of stellar ages) as well as in possible inconsistencies in the analysis of the simulated galaxies with respect to the observed ones (including star formation histories and dust attenuation prescriptions).
+In GAEA $\approx\SI{80}{percent}$ of the galaxies have ages between $\SI{0.5}{Gyr}$ and $\SI{1.0}{Gyr}$, $\approx\SI{20}{percent}$ are older than $\SI{1.0}{Gyr}$.